Sound RecordingFunk Symposium

-Selz, Peter Howard,
+Selz, Peter Howard, b.
+1919

 Curator, Art historian, Writer

 Active in Berkeley, Calif.; Germany

-Biographical/Historical Note: Art historian and writer; Germany and Berkeley, Calif.
+Biographical/Historical Note: Peter Howard Selz (1919-) is a pioneering historian of modern art, professor, and writer who taught at the University of California, Berkeley, from 1965-1988 and founded and directed the Berkeley Art Museum from 1965-1973.
 Born in Munich, Germany, Selz studied at the University of Chicago.
 He was curator at the Museum of Modern Art in New York, 1958-1965, and founding director of University Art Museum at the University of California, Berkeley, 1965-1973.
 He taught at the Chicago Institute of Design, 1953-1954, Pomona College, 1955-1958, and at Berkeley.
-Author of German Expressionist Painting (1957), Art in a Turbulent Era (1965), Art in Our Times (1981), Harold Paris (1972), Ferdinand Hodler (1972), Sam Francis (1975), and numerous exhibition catalogs, including Funk (1967), German and Austrian Expressionism (1978), and Two Decades of American Painting, 1920-1940 (1979).
+Author of "German Expressionist Painting" (1957), "Art in a Turbulent Era" (1965), "Art in Our Times" (1981), "Harold Paris" (1972), "Ferdinand Hodler" (1972), "Sam Francis" (1975), and numerous exhibition catalogs, including "Funk" (1967), "German and Austrian Expressionism" (1978), and "Two Decades of American Painting, 1920-1940" (1979).

 How to Use this Collection

-- Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
-Microfilmed materials must be consulted on microfilm.
+- Use of original papers requires an appointment.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.